 Three (3) different opportunities were provided to complete a thorough public review of the Active Transportation Priorities.
-Mapping highlighting the Priorities was display and direct engagement with residents and visitors was completed during the French Creek Festival held in the Borough on July 9-10, 2021.
+Display of mapping highlighting the Priorities and direct engagement with residents and visitors was completed during the French Creek Festival held in the Borough on July 9-10, 2021.
 A flyer describing the purpose and importance of Active Transportation planning was distributed at the Festival.
 The mapping highlighting the Priorities was displayed at the Union City Borough offices.
 A contactless review of the Priorities was also made available through the Union City Borough website 2021 Active Transportation Plan Priorities | Union City, Pennsylvania (unioncitypa.us).
 An introduction to the Active Transportation Plan, its areas of focus, and the benefits of being a walkable and bikeable community was posted on the Borough website as part of the contactless review effort.
-Members of the Steering Committee, Borough Council and residents agree that these priorities and action items are important community improvements that will make Union City Borough a more walkable and bicycle friendly community and will make it a better place to live, work, and visit. walkable and bikeable community was posted on the Borough website as part of the contactless review effort.
+Members of the Steering Committee, Borough Council and residents agree that these priorities and action items are important community improvements that will make Union City Borough a more walkable and bikeable community and will make it a better place to live, work, and visit. walkable and bikeable community was posted on the Borough website as part of the contactless review effort.
+Members of the Steering Committee, Borough Council and residents agree that these priorities and action items are important community improvements that will make Union City Borough a more walkable and bicycle friendly community and will make it a better place to live, work, and visit. walkable and bikeable community are important community improvements that will make Union City Borough a more walkable and bicycle friendly community and will make it a better place to live, work, and visit.